RaVbaker/slackwod/README.md

-# SlackWOD: display today's WOD using simple Slack command
+# SlackWOD: display today's ~~WOD~~ *lunch with photo* using simple Slack command

-This is a simple Ruby/Sinatra app that fetches posts from a facebook fanpage, chooses one of them (this implementation: latest one that begins with "WOD#" string, which is a format used by my box Crossfit Elektromoc on their fb) and returns the result.
+This is a simple Ruby/Sinatra app that fetches posts from a facebook fanpage, chooses one of them (this implementation: latest one that include lunch related string, which is a format used by [udziewczynrestauracja from Żoliborz](https://www.facebook.com/udziewczynrestauracja) on their fb) and returns the result.

 ## Configuration

 This is a multi-step process, unfortunately.
 Clone the application repository.

 Let's start with the hardest part: Facebook tokens.